Make a great first impression and continue to engage your clients online.

 - digital/print advertising

 These are “behind the scenes” investments.
-You will always use your own voice to engage your clients for the sake of authenticity and consistency.
+You will use your own voice to engage your clients for the sake of authenticity and consistency.

 The output of planning your marketing strategy is the structured approach you’ll use to provide your products and services and measure your overall success.
-When followed, your marketing approach will cultivate the benefits you promise in your brand and provide you with a road map and a calendar for carrying out your daily marketing activities.
+When followed, your marketing approach will cultivate the benefits you promise in your brand and provide you with a map and a calendar for carrying out your daily marketing activities.

 A final thought on marketing: